mathjax/MathJax-docs/web/start.rst

-To make using MathJax easier in web pages, the various pieces that make up MathJax have been packaged into separate files called "components".
+To make using MathJax easier in web pages, the various pieces that make up MathJax have been packaged into separate files called *components*.
 For example, there is a component for MathML input, and one for SVG output, and the various TeX extensions are packaged as separate components.
 You can mix and match the various components to customize MathJax to suit your particular needs (this is described in